khotdarshan/movieapi/README.md

 # movieapi

 #Introduction
-This a nodejs rest API application Movie DB.
+This is a nodejs rest API application Movie DB.

 # How to install
 git clone https://github.com/khotdarshan/movieapi.git